-A client gets a ServiceRegistrar object from the lookup service, and it uses this object to search for a service stored on the lookup service using the lookup() method:
+A client gets a ServiceRegistrar object from the lookup service, and it uses the lookup() method to search for a service stored on that lookup service.
+Here is the lookup() method:

 The first of these methods just finds a service that matches the request.
-The second finds a set (up to maxMatches) requested.
+The second finds a set (as many as maxMatches).